Catalog Description

 Reading Assignments

 1. Read the chapter on verbal and non-verbal communication and discuss findings orally.
 In pairs, practice identifying non-verbal communication under the category of paralanguage.
-2. Read a business-communication article about mindfulness and organizational culture.
-Outline the big ideas and share with the class.
-Brainstorm ways to implement where you work.
-3. Read the textbook section on the Johari Window and associated articles, use the reflection template to complete your response to the reading.
+2. Read a transcript from a speech.
+Outline the speaker's big ideas and share with the class.
+3. Read the textbook section on the communication apprehension, and associated articles, use the reflection template to complete your response to the reading.
 4. Read the transcript and watch Baratunde Thurston's TED Talk and identify the different types of information he uses to make his speech interesting.

 Writing, Problem Solving or Performance